yazantafesh/reading-notes/201/class01.md

-# Duckett HTML Book:
+## Duckett HTML Book:

-### Introdction
+### Introduction
-This chapter is an introdction to the book, talking about how the internet works and how to access websites and the structure of the book itself.
+This chapter is an introduction to the book, talking about how the internet works and how to access websites and the structure of the book itself.

 ### Chapter 1
 This chapter is about the structure of a webpage and how HTML uses elements to describe that structure like head and body tags.